Carol Tavris

 Tavris received a B.A. in comparative literature and sociology from Brandeis University and a Ph.D. in social psychology from the University of Michigan.
 She has taught psychology at the University of California, Los Angeles and the New School for Social Research.
-She is a fellow of the American Psychological Association, the Association for Psychological Science and the Committee for Skeptical Inquiry.
+She is a fellow of the American Psychological Association, the Association for Psychological Science, and the Committee for Skeptical Inquiry.
 Tavris is also a member of the editorial board of Psychological Science in the Public Interest.
-Her articles, book reviews, and op-eds have appeared in The New York Times, The Wall Street Journal, the Los Angeles Times, The Times Literary Supplement, Scientific American and other publications.
+Her articles, book reviews, and op-eds have appeared in The New York Times, The Wall Street Journal, the Los Angeles Times, The Times Literary Supplement, Scientific American, and other publications.
 In 2014 she began writing a column for Skeptic under the heading The Gadfly.

 Early life

 In an interview with The Skeptics Society, Tavris describes her early life.
 She grew up in Los Angeles, California, with her parents, Sam and Dorothy Tavris, secular Jews who promoted and practiced critical thinking and equality for women.
 She was encouraged to argue and discuss everything with them, from household rules to religion.
 Her parents gave her books about successful women—ranging from Phillis Wheatley to Susan B. Anthony—and her father taught her poetry and storytelling.
-Her grandparents were Russian Jews who emigrated to Chicago in the early 1900s.
-Her mother, who earned a law degree at 21, became the sole breadwinner of the family in 1956 when Tavris’ father died suddenly.
+Her grandparents were Russian Jews who emigrated to Chicago in 1910.
+Her mother, who earned a law degree at 21, became the sole breadwinner of the family in 1956 when Tavris’s father died suddenly.
 Tavris was 11 years old.

 Tavris majored in comparative literature and sociology at Brandeis University, graduating summa cum laude and Phi Beta Kappa.
 Brandeis faculty in her field were enamored with Freud during her college years, and her senior thesis was a "Freudian analysis of Hamlet and Don Quixote."
 But her undergraduate infatuation with Freudian approaches did not survive her first year of graduate school.
 When Tavris went to the University of Michigan to get her Ph.D. in social psychology, she "fell in love with the process of science."
 She loved learning about the "different methods of investigating questions, from field work and experiments to interviews and observations."
-One reason she chose social psychology rather than comparative literature as her career was that she "liked the idea of testing ideas for their relative validity" and of being in a field whose research had immediate beneficial applications for people's private lives, relationships, and society.
+One reason she chose social psychology, rather than comparative literature, as her career was that she "liked the idea of testing ideas for their relative validity" and of being in a field whose research had immediate beneficial applications for people's private lives, relationships, and society.